dwightjack/marco.solazzi.me/src/content/blog/outgrowing-frontend-and-the-journey-ahead.md

 So, while *client-side-front-end* (or *front-of-the-front-end*, if you prefer) might be good at delimiting my area of expertise, it isn't very nice and probably a bit verbose.

 Many others before me realized this shift and investigated possible new terms to differentiate what are two distinct development roles.
 There's *UX engineer*, *UI Engineer*, and many are going as far as Elly Loel using [*Web Designers*](https://www.ellyloel.com/blog/front-end-development-s-identity-crisis/) (a concept pitched by [Matthias Ott in 2024 CSS Day](https://www.youtube.com/watch?v=su6WA0kUUJE) as well).
-Another interesting term that is gaining traction lately is *Design Engineer*, which might seem confusing at first, could be a good start.
+Another interesting term that is gaining traction lately is *Design Engineer*, which might seem confusing at first but could be a good start.
 There is a nice [article by David Luhr](https://luhr.co/blog/2024/02/26/the-origins-of-design-engineering/) that summarizes the story of the term over the years.

 Personally, I have temporarily settled on *UI Engineer* because it highlights my stronger skills and what I like to do: building user interfaces, but *Design Engineer* is probably a broader definition that better describes my career as a bridge between design and engineering teams.